duonglamh1999/duonglamh1999/README.md

 ### Hi there 👋 I go by David/Duong/That guy :)

 I am a fullstack developer from OKC Oklahoma.
 I love building things, and solving the problems that come with it.
-Sometimes my past-self likes to put in a bug or two to spice daily life up.
+Sometimes my past-self likes to put in a bug or two to spice my daily life up.

-My current toolkit: JavaScript, C#, Python, SQL, Flask, PostgreSQL, MySQL, Git.
+My current toolkit: React, Flask JavaScript, C#, Python, SQL, PostgreSQL, MySQL, Git.

-What I am learning: React, Node, Express, React Native
+What I am learning: Node, Express, React Native